 The augmentation of the internet has made it possible to work from virtually anywhere provided there is a Wi-Fi connection.
 However, it can still be difficult to inculcate a company culture when everyone is situated in different parts of the world.
+Virtual team building exercises have had a major role to play in the remote working culture.

 Whether people are working from home due to COVID-19 or if it’s just the nature of their job, remote working may cause people to feel lonely, isolated and estranged.
 Before the physical distance between employees turns into an emotional distance, it is important to create a comfortable and engaging remote team culture with the help of virtual team-building exercises.